On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

 From Lemma \ref{PrfTh1Lm1}, we know that if $\De=\{a,b_1,b_2,c_1,c_2, d\}$ is an admissible decomposition for the pair $(M,W)$, and $b_0$ (resp. $c_0$) is the simple closed geodesic in the free homotopy class of $b_1$ (resp. $c_1$), then the pair $(b_0,c_0)$ satisfies Property $(\mathscr{P})$.
 Hence, we can consider the standard decompositions associated to $(b_0,c_0)$.
-The following proposition tells us that the canonical bases of $H_1(M,\Z)$ associated to $\De$, and to a standard decomposition associated to $(b_0,c_0)$ are related by an element of the group $\Gamma$.\\
+The following proposition tells us that the symplectic bases of $H_1(M,\Z)$ associated to the two decompositions are related by an element of the group $\Gamma$.